cvmfs/doc-cvmfs/cpt-releasenotes.rst

 Manual Migration from 2.3.5 Release Manager Machines and Stratum 0/1 Web Servers
 --------------------------------------------------------------------------------

-Release manager machines that maintain Stratum 0 repositories as well as web servers serving stratum 0/1 repositories can be migrated from version 2.3.5 with the following steps:
+If you do not want to use ``cvmfs_server migrate`` to automatically upgrade, release manager machines that maintain Stratum 0 repositories as well as web servers serving stratum 0/1 repositories can be migrated from version 2.3.5 with the following steps: